endaoment/endaoment-sdk/README.md

 > Due to visibility settings, this query will only return `transparent` and `community` funds.
 No `private` funds will be returned.

-If you have questions about the different types of funds, see [References](#references).
+If you have questions about the different types of funds, see the [Endaoment Docs](https://docs.endaoment.org/donors/donor-advised-funds).

 ## Potential Errors